UtrechtUniversity/ricgraph/docs/ricgraph_videos.md

 ## Ricgraph videos

 The following videos illustrate the possible uses of Ricgraph.
-Please note that these videos are not intended to demonstrate how an end-product for users would look like.
-They are meant to illustrate how data repositories can be linked together and how metadata across several systems can be combined.
+These are not intended to demonstrate how an interface for users would look like, they are meant to illustrate how data repositories can be linked together and how metadata across several systems can be combined.
-The videos give only a glimpse of possible use-cases.
+The videos only give a glimpse of possible use-cases.
 By adding more sources, more metadata can be harvested, and more insights can be obtained.

 For these videos, Ricgraph has harvested the following source systems:
 * Utrecht University persons, organizations and research outputs from Pure;
 * Utrecht University datasets
   from the data repository [Yoda](https://search.datacite.org/repositories/delft.uu);